-Our answer: Had the state taken our previous filings seriously -- there wouldn't be Digital Divide because Verizon had collected enough funds over the years to build out the fiber optic networks.
+Our answer: Had the state taken our previous filings seriously -- there wouldn't be Digital Divide because Verizon had collected enough funds over the years to build out the networks.

 We are on record (as New Networks Institute and Teletruth) since 1999 that there has been a massive scheme to defraud the public and not provide fiber optic networks, directly to homes and offices, having testified and submitted comments and complaints detailing what we wrote herein.
-In fact, we predicted this ugly outcome in (in what year?) for Verizon New Jersey and throughout the US.
-(See: Bill Moyer's PBS special, "The Net at Risk"; our segment "The New Digital Divide", featured Verizon and New Jersey.)
+In fact, we predicted this ugly outcome in Verizon Massachusetts and throughout the US.
+(See: Bill Moyer's PBS special, "The Net at Risk"; our segment "The New Digital Divide", featured Verizon and Massachusetts.)